Chris Matheson (politician): Resignation from Parliament

 On 21 October 2022, The Independent Expert Panel recommended that Matheson be suspended from the House of Commons for four weeks over allegations of "serious sexual misconduct" towards a junior member of staff.
 He would have faced a recall from Parliament under the Recall of MPs Act 2015, but he announced his resignation shortly after news of the findings were made public.
 Matheson continued to deny any sexual misconduct but said he felt obliged to resign for health and family reasons.
 Following the findings, the Labour Party suspended his membership and withdrew the parliamentary whip.

 His resignation was effected later that day following his appointment to the Chiltern Hundreds.
 He was succeeded by Labour candidate Samantha Dixon at the December 2022 by-election.

 Political views

 Matheson has been described as having "slightly left-of-centre views".

 He was a vocal supporter of the People's Vote campaign in 2019.
 Writing in The Guardian in January 2019, Matheson called Brexit a "hard rightwing coup".
 Warning of Brexit extremist plans "to tie the UK to Trump's US", Matheson called for the defence of the "values of fairness, decency and internationalism".
 Despite his stated views regarding Brexit, Matheson voted in Parliament to empower the Prime Minister to trigger Article 50 by giving notification of the United Kingdom's intention to leave the European Union.

 Personal life

-Matheson was brought up in rural Cheshire and lives in Hoole with his family.
-He is married to Katherine and they have two children, both at school in Chester.
+Matheson was brought up in rural Cheshire and lives in Hoole.
+He has two children.